Free practice

 Outcome 5.6 · click for answer

-A.It seeks to outperform the index using active stock selectionB.It seeks to replicate the index's holdings and return at low costCorrectC.It uses leverage to multiply daily index returnsD.It targets absolute returns regardless of market directionPassive index funds replicate the index to match its return at minimal cost.
+A.It seeks to replicate the index's holdings and return at low costCorrectB.It targets absolute returns regardless of market directionC.It uses leverage to multiply daily index returnsD.It seeks to outperform the index using active stock selectionPassive index funds replicate the index to match its return at minimal cost.

 - 9